Internet-Draft Mission Authority Server August 2026

 }

-The AuthZEN profile's denial-reason extensibility rule permits a companion profile to extend the denial-reason set by specification, and requires a consumer to treat an unrecognized reason as a deny ([I-D.draft-mcguinness-mission-authzen]). mission_mismatch is such an extension: where this profile is implemented, it is a member of that denial-reason set.
-A consumer that does not implement this profile treats it as that rule requires: the action stays refused.
+The AuthZEN profile's denial-reason extensibility rule permits a companion profile to extend the denial-reason set by specification, and requires a consumer to treat an unrecognized reason as a deny ([I-D.draft-mcguinness-mission-authzen]). mission_mismatch and mission_reference_conflict (Section 11.4) are such extensions: where this profile is implemented, they are members of that denial-reason set, and neither requires IANA action under the AuthZEN profile's extension-by-specification model.
+A consumer that does not implement this profile treats them as that rule requires: the action stays refused.

 Example AuthZEN denial for a credential whose client_id does not match the referenced Mission: